Architecture¶

 TestGenerationRunner.execute()callsTestGeneratorExecutionOptionsFactory.fromConfigto merge overrides over YAML config and apply defaults. - Parse OpenAPI:

-OpenApiSpecParser.parseOpenApiloads and resolves the OpenAPI document withParseOptions().apply { isResolveFully = true }. - Build generation pipeline:
+OpenApiSpecParser.parseOpenApiloads and resolves the OpenAPI document withParseOptions().apply { isResolveFully = true }. - Filter operations: If

-TestGenerationEngine.createProcessorwires schema merging, value providers, rules, and providers viaTestGeneratorConfigurer. - Generate suites per operation:
+TestGenerationEngine.createProcessorwires schema merging, value providers, rules, and providers viaTestGeneratorConfigurer. - Generate suites per operation (from

 - Report outcomes: